Meet the Dauntsey's Family

 Having pupils aged 11-18 is also significant.
 The youngest pupils are so enthusiastic that it cuts through any adolescent cynicism and the senior pupils take them under their wing, like older brothers and sisters.
 Around half our pupils are actually siblings and we have a lot of children and even grandchildren of Old Dauntseians, so it’s a family school as well as a school family.

 This isn’t a bubble of privilege.
 Many parents make real sacrifices to send their children to us and the children are aware that they are lucky to be here.
 They want to do well and make the most of the opportunities.
-This positive approach permeates the School.senior deputy head, andy collins
+This positive approach permeates the School.seCOND MASTER, andy collins